The Social Insurance Number (SIN) Code of Practice

 Before providing their SIN, clients have the right to ask what the legal requirements are for the SIN.
 More information is available about the SIN on the SIN overview page.

-There is no longer a legal need to provide physical proof of the SIN (card or confirmation letter).
-Private sector organizations do not need to request a proof of a client’s SIN.
+There is no legal need to provide physical proof of the SIN (card or confirmation letter).
+Private sector organizations don’t need to request a proof of a client’s SIN.

 You should pursue a policy of openness with your clients.
+Clients have the right to know what information you have about them.
 You should readily disclose personal records to the client to whom they belong.
-Clients have the right to know what is in these records.
 For more information on PIPEDA’s Openness Principle, please visit the website of the Office of the Privacy Commissioner.

-Before PIPEDA, private sector organizations collected clients’ SINs when the law didn’t require that you needed consent to do so.
-The provisions of PIPEDA apply to all personal information held by an organization.
-This is the case regardless of when the organization collected the information.
+Before PIPEDA was created, private sector organizations were not required to receive client consent for the collection of SINs.
+The provisions of PIPEDA apply to all personal information held by an organization, regardless of when the organization collected the information.
 In some cases, destroying or erasing older files may be the best way to deal with this information.
 Still, organizations like yours don’t always need to seek consent to continue holding and using SINs on file.

 If the answer to these questions is ‘no’, it is best to dispose of these SINs in a safe and secure manner.